pablohenneman/OMNI_OMICS_HUB/docs/prd.md

 - FR-35: Apply commits a single step; "Save Preprocessed Data" freezes state and unlocks downstream; dirty vs saved messaging is explicit and persistent.
 - FR-36: Provide Run/Provenance status strip and log visibility in-app with user/dev levels.
 - FR-37: Workspace export bundles internal DB artifacts referenced by the workspace for portability.
+- FR-38: Adopt the UX design system tokens (colors, typography, spacing) and panel/stepper layout patterns defined in the UX specification.
+- FR-39: Provide a global "Advanced" toggle and per-panel "See more" controls to keep advanced options hidden by default.

 ## Non-Functional Requirements